solarwinds/solarwinds-snap-agent-docker/README.md

    - name: solarwinds/solarwinds-snap-agent-docker
 ```

-Create DaemonSet in your cluster.
+* Create DaemonSet in your cluster.
 ``` bash
 kubectl apply -k ./deploy/overlays/stable/daemonset
 ```

-After a while you should start seeing Docker logs lines trickle in your Loggly organization.
+* After a while you should start seeing Docker logs lines in your Loggly organization.

 ### Custom plugins configuration and tasks manifests